The circular economy

 As a starting point, the aim is to avoid buying items that will obviously become waste e.g. not bagging fruit and vegetables at the supermarket.
 Avoiding items going to landfill is a priority, but the circular economy is more than just finding another type of bin for items.
 Donating items is a well-known alternative, but also proactive reuse through initiatives such as the Repair Café, and even facilitating waste to go back into the earth through something as simple as compost.

 Council has committed to make the circular economy more accessible at a local level and has set ambitious waste reduction targets as part of the Environmental Action Plan.
-In 2024 the first Thinker in Residence was appointed, with Regen Sydney moving into the new space at The Boot Factory to guide the development of regenerative activities and initiatives as part of the Waverley Circular Economy Roadmap for Bondi Junction.
-Subscribe to the Second Nature newsletter to stay up to date on their work.
+In 2024 the first Thinker in Residence was appointed, with Regen Sydney moving into the new space at The Boot Factory to guide the development of regenerative activities and initiatives.
+Council is also working with leading local businesses to develop a Circular Economy Roadmap for Bondi Junction.
+Subscribe to the Second Nature newsletter to stay up to date on the Thinker in Residence program.

 recycled road and active transport